Everything you need to know

 Yes, 2 of them.
 1 small walk-up bar near the start line, which is open while the racing is on and a large marquee in the trade village.
 The Marquee is open from 10 am to 1 am, with live music in the evening.
-Our food vendors stay open late also, so you can enjoy a pint and pizza.
+Our food vendors stay open late also, so you can enjoy a pint and your favourite food.

-No, all we ask is that any children are accompanied by an adult
+No, all we ask is that any children under 16 are accompanied by a paying adult for free entry

 We advise 2 children per adult.